nathaneltitane/dextop/README.md

 To ensure Dextop runs as expected, and wth the latest features in tow, proceed as follows according to your setup.

----

-For new installations, run the normal setup routine and follow instructions as they appear (refer to the setup section).
+**For new installations, run the normal setup routine and follow instructions as they appear (refer to the setup section).**

----

 For existing installations, manual updates can be run by downloading and executing the update routine from the latest Dextop deployment script.